zach662/SDD-RT-DETR-scallop-doneness-detection/README.md

 🚀 Quick Start

-Model configuration: all architecture details are defined in SDD-RT-DETR.yaml.
+Model configuration: architecture details are defined in SDD-RT-DETR.yaml.

 Custom modules: all improved components (HierarchicalRepBlock, AIFI-EDFFN, EfficientBalanceFusionModule, Converse2DC3, Wise-DIoU) are placed in the improved_modules/ folder.